Security

 Beyond implements comprehensive, thorough security measures at every step.

 Security is a top priority, with a variety of measures in place to ensure the safety and integrity of cross-chain transactions.
 These measures are designed to protect user assets, maintain service reliability, and mitigate potential risks.
-In this section we list the key security features and practices employed, as well as the results of our audits and the details of our bug bounty program.
+In this section we list the key security features and practices employed, as well as the results of our multiple audits and the details of our bug bounty program.

 📄️ Audits